Too Many Cooks Spoil The Broth.

 Q: How can I determine the optimal number of people for a project team?
 A: The ideal team size depends on the complexity of the task and the skills of the team members.
 Smaller teams are often more effective for complex tasks requiring close collaboration, while larger teams may be suitable for tasks that can be divided into independent components.

-Q: How can I ensure that everyone on the team is accountable for their work?
+Q: How can I check that everyone on the team is accountable for their work?
 A: Clearly define roles and responsibilities, set measurable goals, and track progress regularly.
 Provide feedback and support to team members, and hold them accountable for their performance.

 Q: What if the leader is contributing to the "too many cooks" problem by micromanaging?
 A: Communicate your concerns to the leader in a respectful and constructive manner.
 Explain how their micromanagement is hindering the team's progress and suggest ways they can empower team members to take more ownership of their work.